r0hankrishnan/us_housing/README.md

   <img src = "./assets/hpi-ffr.png">
 </p>

 I used color and size filters to create a dynamic line chart illustrating how fluctuations in hpi corresponded to increases/decreases in the federal funds rate.
-Some interesting points on the chart include around 2008 when the line risees sharply (HPI increases) while also becoming thicker and darker (federal funds rate increases).
-The same corresponding increases happen at the end of the chart as well.
+Some interesting points on the chart include around 2006-2007 when the line risees sharply (HPI increases) while also becoming thicker and darker (federal funds rate increases).
+This can likely be attributed to the growing housing bubble that eventually caused the global financial crisis of 2008.
+The same corresponding increases happen at the end of the chart as well, corresponding with the COVID-19 pandemic.

 Finally, I created a correlation matrix to illustrate how each numeric variable may be related to the housing price index.